Solved: Spotify Playing Random Songs

 Disable Autoplay

-I’ll preface this method by saying that this will be less likely to work if Spotify starts playing random songs after the first few songs; however, if your error occurs at the end of a playlist, stick around because this one is for you!
+I’ll preface this method by saying that this will be less likely to work if Spotify starts playing random songs after the first few songs; however, if your error occurs at the end of a playlist, stick around because this one is for you.
+One of my team members claimed to fix this error by disabling it, which has also been a tried fix for other Reddit users.

-Upon testing, I concluded that this error was most persistent on playlists shorter than 12 songs.
-Here’s a quick way to disable it:
+Upon testing, I concluded this error was most persistent on playlists shorter than 12 songs.

 1. Open the app and go to “Settings.”